trstlabs/networks/testnet/intento-ics-test-1/README.md

 ### 3. Running Your Node

 You can start your node either directly or as a system service.
+Before you do this, you should import the genesis file from this repo into your node (.intento/config/genesis.json).
+This will become available after the update-consumer transaction happens which finalizes the validator set.

 #### Option A: Direct Start